JanssenProject/jans/docs/cedarling/cedarling-jwt-validation.md

 ###  JWT Signature Validation

 To enable this feature, set the `CEDARLING_JWT_VALIDATION` bootstrap property to `True`.
-For development and testing purposes, you can set this property to `False` and submit an unsigned JWT, such as one generated from [JWT.io](https://jwt.io).
-On init, the Cedarling will fetch the latest public keys from the issuers specified in the Policy Store and cache them.
+For development and testing purposes, you can set this property to `False` and submit an unsigned JWT, such as one generated from [jwt.io](https://jwt.io).
+On initialization, the Cedarling will fetch the latest public keys from the issuers specified in the Policy Store and cache them.
 The cedarling uses the JWT `iss` claim to select the appropriate keys for validation.

 ### JWT Content Validation